• Skip to primary navigation

 Both cuts are excellent for slow-cooked dishes because the longer cooking time breaks down the connective tissues, leading to tender meat.
 The choice between the two often comes down to personal preference or specific recipe requirements.

-How to make Smoked Pulled Pork Butt
+How to Make Smoked Pork Butt

 • Preheat the smoker to 250 degrees Fahrenheit.